- Brenda Heist disappeared from her Pennsylvania home in 2002

 She worked as a bookkeeper for a car dealer and hoped to receive some financial aid.

-However, her request was denied, Schofield said earlier.
+However, her request was denied, police said.

 It wasn't long before she was approached by two males and a female who asked her what was wrong.
 After she told them what had happened, they invited her to hitchhike with them down to Florida.